INTRODUCTION AND EPIDEMIOLOGY

 In ambulatory care settings nationwide, URIs are the third most common diagnosis.2 Annually, the estimated direct costs of noninfluenza viral URI in the United States is $17 billion, with indirect costs exceeding $22 billion.3 Acute bronchitis is among the most commonly diagnosed outpatient illnesses in the United States every year, with an annual incidence of about 5%,4 predominantly during fall and winter.1 The disorder accounts for approximately 10 million office visits per year, or 10 ambulatory visits per 1000 people per year.
 Symptom relief is the primary reason for office visits among adults within the first 2 weeks of illness, and many of these visits result in the unnecessary prescription of antibiotics by clinicians.5 The common cold afflicts adults two or three times every year, whereas children suffer up to eight colds annually.6,7,8 The incidence of colds caused by rhinovirus peaks during autumn months.9 Responsible for 22 million missed school days and 23 million lost work days, the common cold generates an enormous economic burden.4

 Influenza affects millions of people worldwide every year during seasonal outbreaks (typically November through March in the northern hemisphere).
 An annual average of 41,000 Americans died from influenza infection from 1979 to 2001.10 The Centers for Disease Control and Prevention reported influenza-associated annual death rates between 1976 and 2007 that ranged from 1.4 to 16.7 deaths per 100,000 persons.
-Deaths associated with influenza have increased ...
+Deaths associated with influenza ...